WladWD/Vulkan/README.md

 Vulkan Lessons

-1) Lesson one - test Vulkan functions;
+1) Lesson one - testing System with Vulkan properties;